 6. Ride your own ride

 Especially true for young and new riders.
 Riding with mates is one of the best things about biking, but it’s easy to get caught up in the fun and make mistakes.
-Keep confidence in yourself to always ride in a way that’s within your ability, experience and bike capability.
+Keep confident in yourself to always ride in a way that’s within your ability, experience and bike capability.
 Try and match the people you ride with to have similar experience, bikes and approach to riding.
 If you’re not sure a rider’s approach to riding fits with yours then ride on your own.

 One of the key skills you develop as a rider is anticipation, it’s what make us better car drivers too.
 However, this can always be worked on and is key to remaining safe on your bike.
 When I commute in London on my CB400 it’s especially important.
 Riding with the mindset that everyone is out to kill you might sound a bit extreme but honestly, it’s the best way to stay alert.
 You should always be looking for potential risks and go on the assumption the worse is going to happen.
 See a car edging out of a junction; presume they won’t see you, you’ll naturally slow down, giving yourself more time if they decide to make a bad decision.
 This mindset is one of the best ways you can keep yourself alert and safe on your motorcycle.